 The adjacent museum displays original writings, sketches, and personal items that give another peek into the life and world of the poet.
 His well-stamped passport and his well-worn little suitcase are proof he packed light and traveled far and wide.
 Notebook in hand, he wandered across England and through Europe on what would become the Romantic grand tour.

 Until then, almost nobody climbed a mountain just because it was there — but Wordsworth did.
 He'd wander "lonely as a cloud" through the countryside, finding inspiration lost in the awe-inspiring immensity of nature.
 If appreciating nature became a religion in 19th century England, Wordsworth was its prophet.

 With the advent of the industrial age, machines were taming nature and factory hours were taming free spirits.
 The Romantic movement — led by artists and writers like Wordsworth — was a reaction against this.
-Romanticism celebrated nature...making it almost a religion.
-People came to the Lakes District as if on a pilgrimage.
-And, like the poets, after communing with nature... they'd be inspired... then reflect on the meaning of life.
+Romanticism celebrated nature…making it almost a religion.
+People came here as if on a pilgrimage.
+And, like the poets, after communing with nature… they'd be inspired and reflect on the meaning of life.